 ILO's India Wage Report said that the country's economy in the past two decades has seen an annual average GDP rate of 7 percent but low pay and inequality persist.

-More than 51 percent of the people employed in India, as per 2011-2012 data, were self-employed and as many as 62 percent of wage earners are employed as casual workers.
+More than 51 percent of the people employed in India, as per 2011-2012 data, were self-employed and as many as 62 percent of wage earners are employed as casual workers, it said.

 It added that while the organised sector has seen a rise in employment, many jobs in this sector too have been of casual or informal nature.